cybera/synthi/manual/src/sections/PythonAPI.md

 client.dataset.upload('My New Dataset', './path/to/your/dataset.csv')
 ```

-The following code will retrieve the dataset you just stored in ADI and return it as a Pandas
+The following code will retrieve the dataset you just stored in Synthi and return it as a Pandas
 dataframe.

 ```python